N1v0k/docktartar/readme.md

 It has been designed to tar docker-volumes on the host.
 Docktartar will first stop all your running containers, tar them to a location and restart all containers.

+You can specify what containers should be stopped and started.

 ## Contributing

 If you find this image useful here's how you can help: